cheind/rmds/README.md

 - Documentation of [master branch](http://rdoc.info/github/cheind/rmds/master/frames)
 - Documentation of [release 0.2](http://rdoc.info/gems/rmds/0.2/frames)

-An up-to-date documentation of the current master branch can be found [here](http://rdoc.info/github/cheind/rmds/master/frames).

 ## Requirements

 RMDS itself does not have any dependencies except Ruby.
 Each matrix interface is likley to depend on one or more external projects, such as bindings and native libraries.